 How Many LLCs Are Formed Each Year in the United States?

-In 2023, approximately 5.5 million new business applications were filed in the United States, marking the highest year on record according to the U.S. Census Bureau.
-With LLCs representing 72.7% of all partnerships (IRS data), this comprehensive analysis explores LLC formation trends, state breakdowns, and future projections.
+In 2025, approximately 5.6 million new business applications were filed in the United States, up 7.7% from 2024 according to the U.S. Census Bureau.
+With LLCs representing 73% of all partnerships (IRS data) and 21.6 million active LLCs nationwide, this comprehensive analysis explores LLC formation trends, state breakdowns, and historical data.

 Quick Answer